harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/sections/storyteller/Tools of the Trade.md

 types of content creation
 - negotiation
-	- storyteller creates limits, players new thing for storyteller to add to setting
+	- storyteller creates limits, players new thing for storyteller to add to world
 	- empowers players
 	- limit and veto rules make the process faster
 		- players must stay in limits